dustinsand/hex-arch-kotlin-spring-boot/README.md

 These are the outbound infrastructure technical details that the application uses (right side of diagram below in tan), for example, a database, a 3rd party APIs.
 These are needed to support the domain use cases.

 # Communication Across Layers
 When communicating across layers, to prevent exposing the details of the domain model to the outside world, you don’t pass domain objects across boundaries.
-For the same reasons, you don’t send raw unsolicited data or user input straight into the domain layer.
+For the same reasons, you don’t send raw, unchecked user input straight into the domain layer.
 Instead, you use simple data transfer objects (DTOs), presentation models, and application event objects to communicate changes or actions in the domain.

 # Testing in Isolation
 Separating the concerns in the application and ensuring the domain logic is not dependent on any technical details allows you to test domain and application logic in isolation independent of any infrastructure frameworks.